Bhaelar/ipfs-upload-contract-registry/README.md

 ## Running the application
 - After downloading the source code, run `npm install` to install all dependencies
-- Include your account and private key details in `upload.ts`
+- Include your account and private key details in `commands/upload.ts` on lines 21 & 24
 - Run `npx tsc` to compile the code
 - Navigate to the build folder with `cd build`
 - To Upload a file to IPFS, enter `node cli upload <filePath>`. `<filePath>` is the path of a file on your computer that you wish to upload to IPFS.